HRV Measurement and Parameter

-In relaxed and balanced state the LF/HF ratio should be 1.5 or less.
+In a relaxed and balanced state, the LF/HF ratio should be 1.5 or less.

 Total (Frequency Power)/ T(FP) (ms^2) …

 (often referred to as total energy)

 An estimate of power spectral density in the range of frequencies between 0 and 0.4 Hz.
-(Here the ultra low frequency from 0-0.003 is not put in consideration)
+(Here the ultra low frequency from 0-0.003 is not taken into consideration)

-This measure reflects overall autonomic activity of the HRV.
+This measure reflects an overall autonomic activity of the HRV.

 Low total power can be put in relation to low SDNN value of the time domain analysis.
 The total power values are strongly dependent on the recording length.
 During 24h HRV measurement these values are up to 10x higher compared to a 5 minute HRV recording.

 The sympathetic influence is normally the dominant part of the measured frequency.

 The total power value should be 2000ms2 or more during a 5 minute HRV analysis.
 Nevertheless, the measured value can be less for many people.
 In case of exhaustion, to little sleep or rest, and after big, heavy meals, the total energy value decreases.

 A balanced, sporty, healthy adult in a relaxed state (often) shows values far higher than 3000ms2 during a five minutes measurement.

 People, who do active sport on a regular basis like swimming, running etc., who stretch regularly (this seems to be as important for the body as motion, like Yoga, Pilates, Tai Chi etc), and include enough relaxation periods show results wich are the same as most healthy, active children during a 5- minute HRV measurement of 10’000ms2 or more in total energy.

 People whose lives are very stressed and unhealthy often show total energy values of fewer than 100ms2 even in a relaxed state.
 Over the years the heart has literally over years been trained into a rigid state.

 According to a study of S.B.
 Park et al. show healthy ~ 45 year old people of South Korea (one of the most stressed societies world wide) a total power of 1100ms2.